 Complete Tuning Bugbot for Your Codebase first.
 This lab assumes you already have a tuned reviewer configuration and are now pressure-testing it on a known bug.

-The Shelf starter already ships the baseline admin endpoint and a tuned .cursor/BUGBOT.md.
-Your job in this lab is to run the review loop end to end: fork or push the repo, open a PR from the planted-bug/admin-feature branch, wait for Bugbot to comment, hand the comment to Claude Code, and watch the fix land without you explaining the bug.
+The Shelf starter still has the baseline admin endpoint.
+Your job in this lab is to add the Bugbot config, create the planted-bug branch, fork or push the repo, open a PR from planted-bug/admin-feature, wait for Bugbot to comment, hand the comment to Claude Code, and watch the fix land without you explaining the bug.

 Setup